 The landscape of browser games has changed a lot since the death of Flash, but there are still a lot of games you can play for free without paying or downloading a thing.
 So you won't waste your precious drive space or need a full gaming PC just to have a little fun between classes or meetings.

 There are countless great games you can run on anything from a work desktop to an ancient laptop.
 They may not have the flashiest graphics, but these browser games make up for it in pure fun.

-Browser games require almost no effort to get going, and like locally installed games there's almost certainly something for everyone.
-Not only are there lots of multiplayer browser games, but many singleplayer ones are the early, free builds of games that went on to be popular full releases.
-If you're ready to get out there and kill some time, these are the games you should play.
+Browser games require almost no effort to get going, and there's almost certainly something for everyone.
+Not only are there lots of multiplayer browser games, but many singleplayer ones including early, free builds of games that went on to be popular full releases.
+If you've got some small-to-medium slices of time to kill, these are the games you should play.

 Fallen London is the long-running narrative browser game that preceded Failbetter Games' later Sunless Seas and Sunless Skies in the same universe.
 Despite the release of two paid games, Fallen London still gets new content and stories added and recently had a nice update to the look of its map as well.
 You play as a newcomer to underground London, a person of leisure able to take on odd side jobs while accepting quests to dig up the secrets of the subterranean city.

 Read more: Places from the Fallen London Universe

 A Dark Room

 Play: A Dark Room | Developer: Doublespeak Games